 Reduces Campfire Impacts

 Leaving no trace initiative reduces the impacts of campfires.
-Fires are only permitted in designated fire rings in the campgrounds.
-Also, collecting wood within the park or removing ashes from the campfire is not permitted.
+You can only have fires in designated fire rings in the campgrounds.
+Additionally, you are not allowed to collect wood within the park or remove ashes from the campfire.

 The policy forbids burning garbage in a campfire, particularly plastic goods or foil-lined packages, which is good for the surroundings and the creatures living there.